N0taN3rd/Squidwarc/README.md

     "globalWait": 60000, // maximum time spent visiting a page "inflightIdle": 1000, // how long to wait for until network idle is determined when there are only `numInflight` (no response recieved) requests
-    "numInflight": 2, // when there are only N inflight (no response recieved) requests start network idle count down "navWait": 8000 // wait at maxium 8s for Chrome to navigate to a page }
+    "numInflight": 2, // when there are only N inflight (no response recieved) requests start network idle count down "navWait": 8000 // wait at maximum 8 seconds for Chrome to navigate to a page }
 }
 ```